 The bright future of pharmacies

-Although pharmacies play a key role in the care process, patients' impression of pharmacists and pharmacies is often that they offer a purely commercial type of service.
-The doctor prescribes the appropriate medicine with the proper instructions, and the pharmacist provides it in exchange for money.
+Although pharmacies play a key role in the healthcare process, patients' impression of pharmacists and pharmacies is often that they offer a purely commercial type of service.
+The doctor prescribes the appropriate medicine with the appropriate instructions and the pharmacist provides it in exchange for money.
 Point.

 However, the medical technology revolution is changing the boundaries between roles in the healthcare system.
 For example, through patient empowerment, it balances the patient-doctor power relationship that was previously more asymmetrical.
-The pharmacy of the future will be no exception, seeing a redefinition of its role in the system.
-A mere "drug store" will not be enough in a shared, community-based economy.
+The pharmacy of the future will be no exception, observing a redefinition of its role in the system.
+A simple “drug store” will not suffice in a shared, community-based economy.

 The portrait of the pharmacy of the future